This is most recent syllabus. Your final syllabus will be given during your first day of class

 Important Note: This course is cross-listed with CLAS 320 and HIST 320.
 This course was formerly ARAA 320.

-- acquire a sophisticated and in-depth understanding of the importance of archaeological discoveries in Italy through the ages;
+- acquire an understanding of the importance of archaeological discoveries in Italy through the ages;

-- gain knowledge of the principal elements of ancient culture and tradition; and
+- gain knowledge of the principal elements of ancient classical culture and tradition; and

 - acquire familiarity with and be able to analyze different kinds of archaeological remains.